 San Francisco de Asis Square

-Just across the harbour-front you will find a small square with an old church and a fountain in the center.
+Just across the harbor-front, you will find a small square with an old church and a fountain in the center.
 This square is the San Francisco de Asis plaza.
 Since this square so close to the port, it is usually the starting point of the walking tour of Old Havana for people getting off a cruise and for people coming on day-trips to Havana.
 It is less prominent than the other squares in both size and grandeur and easy to miss if you don’t know where it is.
 However, there are some good photo opportunities in San Francisco de Asis as you can find a lot of classic cars parked near the square.

 The most popular plaza is Plaza Vieja, also known as Old Town Square.
 Colonial buildings, with balconies facing the square, surround the square on all four sides.
 These balconies allowed its affluent residents, in the early 16th century, a panoramic view of all the public demonstrations and activities such as bullfights, processions and the most morbid one – executions, that went on in the plaza.
 Nowadays, tourists enjoy this lively square which has many café and bars often with live music and dance.